Nitro-Calculus/Nitro-Calculus/README.md

 - :books: I'm working on the basics of computer programming.
 - :globe_with_meridians: I'm looking to collaborate on website projects to start and hope to improve in the near future.
-- :mag_right: I'm looking for help to progress in frontend and backend development and possibly any other programming language .
+- :mag_right: I'm looking for help to progress in web development and possibly any other programming language .
 - :dart: I want to make a career in OOP development.
-- :computer: Computer science a discovery.
+- :computer: Computer science, a discovery that will never stop entertaining me.
 - :trollface: Fun fact : I've been called the absent-minded professor.
 ---
 ### Language and Tools :